nawaalintesar/E-commerce-Store/README.md

 # ModernStore – Premium E-commerce Website
 A sleek and fully-featured e-commerce website prototype built using React, TypeScript, and Tailwind CSS.
 This project showcases modern frontend development practices, emphasizing responsive design, clean architecture, and an intuitive user experience.
 ---
+## A brief look at the UI/UX in the website

 ## ✨ Features